Valhalla Golf Club

 Valhalla Golf Club, located in Louisville, Kentucky, is a private golf club designed by Jack Nicklaus, opened in 1986.

-In 1992, Valhalla was selected to host the PGA Championship in the year 1996, one of golf's four majors.
+In 1992, Valhalla was selected to host the 1996 edition of the PGA Championship, one of golf's four majors.
 The following year (1993), the PGA of America purchased a 25% interest in the club.
 After the championship in 1996, the PGA of America raised its stake to 50% and announced that the event would return to Valhalla in 2000.
 At its conclusion, the PGA of America exercised an option to purchase the remaining interest in the club.
 Later that year, it announced that the Ryder Cup would be held at Valhalla in 2008.

 Valhalla also hosted the PGA Club Professional Championship in 2002 and the Senior PGA Championship in 2004.
-The PGA Championship was originally scheduled to be played at Valhalla in 2004, but the PGA of America switched it to Whistling Straits in Wisconsin.

-In 2009, the PGA of America announced that the Senior PGA Championship and the PGA Championship would return to Valhalla in 2011 and 2014, respectively. in November 2017, the PGA of America announced that the PGA Championship would return to Valhalla in 2024.
+In 2009, the PGA of America announced that the Senior PGA Championship and the PGA Championship would return to Valhalla in 2011 and 2014, respectively.
+In November 2017, the PGA of America announced that the PGA Championship would return to Valhalla in 2024.

 On June 1, 2022, the club and the PGA of America jointly announced that the club had been sold to a group of club members led by Jimmy Kirchdorfer, CEO of locally based piping supplier ISCO Industries.
 Other group members include former Yum!
 Brands CEO David Novak, businessman and former NBA player Junior Bridgeman, and hotelier Chester Musselman.

-The course sits on a 486 acre property on Shelbyville Road (US 60) in the eastern portion of Louisville just outside the Gene Snyder Freeway (I-265) It was envisioned by local business leader Dwight Gahm (pronounced "game") and his three sons in 1981, and opened five years later.
-Steve Houg is the head professional as of March 2016.
+The course sits on a 486 acre property just north of Shelbyville Road (US 60) in the eastern portion of Louisville just outside the Gene Snyder Freeway (I-265).
+It was envisioned by local business leader Dwight Gahm (pronounced "game") and his three sons in 1981, and opened five years later.